Marine policy of the Obama administration: Biden administration actions on U.S. marine reserves

-Science-Based Marine Conservation Policies
+Science-based marine conservation policies

 Beyond the expansion of the Papahānaumokuākea Marine National Monument, there were numerous agency policy decisions and actions which afforded protections for marine life.
 Each of these was explicitly based upon the "best available scientific data and information" as the marine conservation laws of the U.S. require.
 These policy decisions were taken under the authority delegated by Congress to the Executive Branch by the Marine Mammal Protection Act of 1972, as amended, and the Endangered Species Act of 1973, as amended.
 The Marine Mammal Protection Act empowers the Marine Mammal Commission to review and comment upon policies adopted under that act to ensure their scientific integrity.
 The Hawaiian monk seal (HMS) is an endangered species which resides in both the Main Hawaiian Islands and the Northwestern Hawaiian Islands (NWHI).
 This species is not only an endangered species, but also enjoys the protections provided by the Marine Mammal Protection Act.
 Effective September 21, 2015, the National Marine Fisheries Service (NMFS), a division of NOAA, issued a final rule to revise the critical habitat designation for the HMS.
 The changes made clarified the location and refined the boundaries of pupping, nursing, and haul-out areas.
 Essential foraging areas were updated to be "marine areas 0-200 meters in depth that support adequate prey availability and quantity for juvenile and adult monk seal foraging."
 In the NWHI, all terrestrial areas, except for Midway harbor and non-accessible and unused areas, are considered "critical habitat".

 Other significant domestic marine policy actions carried over from previous administrations.
 Notable examples include the decision on reinstating Indian whaling by the Makah Tribe of western Washington state, broadly applying a strict U.S. definition of "dolphin-safe" label for canned tuna imports, denial of a permit to import beluga whales from Russia for public display and captive breeding by several prominent sea life parks and aquarium, rejecting a petition to list the Reef Manta Ray as a threatened distinct population segment, and adoption of regulations governing the import of fish and fish products from countries that do not effectively control by-catch of marine mammals in commercial fisheries that export their catches to the U.S., especially small, endemic populations such as the Vaquita porpoise in the Gulf of California and the Hector's dolphin in New Zealand.